Kwan lifts surging Guardians to 3-2 win over slumping Mets

 Kyle Manzardo and Gabriel Arias each had an RBI single off starter Clay Holmes in the fourth as the Guardians erased an early 2-0 deficit.
 They won for the sixth time in seven games and improved to 18-7 since snapping a 10-game losing streak on July 7.

-Pete Alonso had a sacrifice fly in the first for the Mets, who have dropped seven of eight and are 1-4 on their six-game homestand.
+Pete Alonso had a sacrifice fly in the first for the Mets, who have dropped seven of eight since a seven-game winning streak.
 They fell 2 1/2 games behind first-place Philadelphia in the NL East.

 Alonso remained at 251 career homers, one shy of Darryl Strawberry's franchise record.